-There have been only four amendments since 1841.
+There have been only five amendments since 1841.
 In 1957, the requirement for changing the Constitution was itself changed.
 Amendments in 1961 and 1977 allowed lay representation at General Conference and changed the eligibility requirement for ministers.
-The latest change, in 1993, allows General Conference to establish and participate in an international structure.
+In 1993, an amendment allowed General Conference to establish and participate in an international structure.
+The latest change, in 1997, removed a reference to the itinerant system.